This site displays best on a computer vs a smaller device. Please REFRESH page each time you visit

 J. S. and Jane Danford of Delaware County, Iowa, gave two acres in 1881 for a school and church, provided the schoolhouse was completed by March 1, 1882.
 Area residents met the deadline.

-With the establishment of a post office in 1891, the community's name changed to the biblical, "Joppa".
 William F. Childers served as the first postmaster.
 After the coming of rural mail delivery, the post office closed in 1904.

 Worship was held in the Joppa Schoolhouse until 1913 when the Joppa Baptist Church congregation erected this meetinghouse.
 The Joppa School consolidated with Bertram in 1942.
 All that remains of the pioneer settlement is the church house and school building which serves as a Community Center.